You Don’t Have to Buy Into OCD’s Story

 Module 6: Possibility is Irrelevant

 This module covers the concept of possibility and when it makes sense to attend to it.
-Possibility is relevant when backed by sensory information (which includes more than just the 5 senses) at that moment.
-Clients learn that possibility is never relevant with OCD due to a lack of sensory data.
+Possibility is relevant when backed by sense data (which includes more than just the 5 senses) that is present in that moment.
+Clients learn that possibility is never relevant with OCD due to a lack of sense data.

 Module 7: The OCD Bubble

-This module covers “The Bubble” that OCD pulls you in, and how scary and threatening OCD’s stories can feel when you’re in it (even though they are not based on reality.)
-Clients learn to identify when they are in The OCD Bubble, how to refrain from entering it, and how to get out if they’ve gotten pulled in.
+This module covers “The Bubble” that OCD pulls one in, and how scary and threatening OCD’s stories can feel when one is in it.
+Clients learn to identify their OCD Bubble experience, how to refrain from entering it, and how to get out if they’ve gotten pulled in.

 Module 8: Reality Sensing